-These model measures are ... intended to encourage coherent and consistent а approach to the design and content of [RTAs/FTAs].
-The model measures reflect the general APEC principle of voluntarism. neither mandatorv Thev are nor exhaustive....The model measures are indicative examples to provide members with useful reference in negotiating RTA/FTA chapters.
-They are a guide to the kind of provisions that might be included in a freetrade agreement.
+These model measures are ... intended to encourage a coherent and consistent approach to the design and content of [RTAs/FTAs].

+The model measures reflect the general APEC principle of voluntarism.
+They are neither mandatory nor exhaustive....The model measures are indicative examples to provide members with useful reference in negotiating RTA/FTA chapters.
+They are a guide to the kind of provisions that might be included in a free-trade agreement.